(AUCC- Association of Unity Churches Canada)

 Section 2.03 Offices: The head office of the Corporation shall be established by the Board of Directors in accordance with provincial and Canadian law.
-Unity Canada may also have offices in other places as the Board of Directors from time to time specify, or the purposes of Unity Canada
+Unity Canada may also have offices in other places as the Board of Directors from time to time specify, or the purposes of Unity Canada may require.

 ARTICLE III: GEOGRAPHICAL TERRITORY & CONFERENCE REGIONS

-Section 3.01 Territory The geographical territory of Unity Canada shall consist of all the Provinces and Territories of Canada.
+Section 3.01 Territory: The geographical territory of Unity Canada shall consist of all the Provinces and Territories of Canada.

 Section 3.02 Conference Regions: The Board of Directors shall establish such conference regions within Canada, as it shall deem appropriate.

 Section 3.03 International Unity: Unity Canada shall hold status as a region and voting member in b Unity Worldwide Ministries (UWM) with the rights and duties this implies.

 Section 4.01 Membership: Unity Canada shall have three types of members: ministries, ministers and active LUT's all of whom have to be in good standing with Unity Canada.